 The International Consortium on Acute Leukemia (ICAL) is an international network that seeks to improve the care of patients with acute leukemia.
-This initiative, which is strongly supported by the American Society of Hematology, currently brings together clinical investigators from Europe, North America, and South America in the spirit of international clinical and laboratory collaboration.
-While the initiative has been supported partly by ASH, and partly by grants from the Umberto Veronesi Foundation, Roche, and Cephalon France, much of the activity is funded by local and national sources.
+This initiative, which is strongly supported by the American Society of Hematology (ASH), currently brings together clinical investigators from Europe, North America, and South America in the spirit of international clinical and laboratory collaboration.

 History of the Consortium